MelchizedekShah/Archinstaller/README.md

 A script to install arch linux

-UEFI SERVER setup met disk encryption werkt voor ext4 en xfs
+UEFI SERVER setup with and without disk encryption works with both provided filesystems